-As a subcontractor, let's say your crew arrives on site and it turns out that you were blocked from doing a critical part of your job: for example, someone forgot to shut off the utilities or the areas you were supposed to be working on are locked up tight.
-When the superintendent finds out that the work wasn't done that day you try and explain why, but forgot where you put the pictures that prove your case.
+As a subcontractor, let's say your crew arrives on-site and it turns out that you were blocked from doing a critical part of your job: for example, someone forgot to shut off the utilities or the areas you were supposed to be working on are locked up tight.
+When the superintendent finds out that the work wasn't done that day you try and explain why, you can't seem to find where you put the pictures that prove your case.
 After a dozen phone calls and emails, the dispute reaches an uneasy conclusion with both you and the GC walking on eggshells and a potentially lucrative relationship has soured.

-If anything like that sounds familiar then you're looking for a better way to manage your crews and make handing off information to the office a little faster and easier.
-And that's where construction management software for subcontractors comes in.
+If anything like that sounds familiar, then you may be looking for a better way to manage your crews and make handing off information to the office a little faster and easier—and that's where construction management software for subcontractors comes in.

-However, such software can be expensive and ineffective, so we talked to actual subcontractors and the GCs they work for to find out what system was best for them.
+However, such software can be expensive and ineffective if your team doesn't fully adopt it, so we talked to actual subcontractors and the GCs they work for to find out what works best for them.

 That's what John Albert, the founder of Unified Building Group, called construction management software that is too complicated for superintendents and subcontractors in the field to figure out, and it's arguably the biggest problem with construction management software today.
 "Whenever you adopt a new technology you have reservations because you spend a lot of money and then the problem is no one can use it," Albert says, "It could be the Ferrari of software but it's useless if no one can drive it."

-That's where Albert's observations are useful for a subcontractor looking for a construction management solution: he couldn't get his guys in the field to use it because it was too complicated, and we can guarantee that you and your foremen won't use an all-in-one that is too confusing.
+A subcontractor looking for a construction management solution may be able to learn from Albert's observations: He couldn't get his guys in the field to use it because it was too complicated.
 Albert goes on to tell the story of a subcontractor he worked with: a fifth-generation trim carpenter who knew his craft inside and out, but just couldn't communicate via technology as simple as emails, let alone navigating through complicated software.

-When you think about what it takes to be a subcontractor it makes sense: working your way up to a foreman or starting your own subcontracting business usually takes years of apprenticeship and hard work, which means that the people in these roles aren't the youngest or most tech savvy.
-And that's not a negative thing.
-Subcontractors are specialists with years of experience.
-You don't necessarily want or need them to be tech gurus.
+When you think about what it takes to be a subcontractor it makes sense: Working your way up to a foreman or starting your own subcontracting business usually takes years of apprenticeship and hard work, which means that the people in these roles aren't always the youngest or most tech savvy—which isn't necessarily a negative thing.
+Subcontractors are specialists with years of experience in their craft, you don't need them to be tech gurus.

-That's why the first thing that construction management software for subcontractors should be is simple and straightforward.
+That's why it's crucial to find a construction management software for subcontractors that's simple and straightforward.
 That is the only way to make sure that your foremen in the field are going to use it, and that the PMs in the office are going to get the information they need without having to chase them down.

 A Subcontractor Management Plan to Eliminate Double Entry

 But let's say you have construction management software already: it's called an excel spreadsheet and it's what you've been using for 25 years.
-If you're firm has truly had no problems with the excel spreadsheet method then more power to you, if it isn't broke don't fix it.
+If you're firm hasn't had any with the excel spreadsheet method then more power to you, but how scalable is that really for how you spend your time?